 It’s a simple way to make sure you notice an alert when the sound and vibration can’t serve the purpose.

-Clear out RAM to speed up your iPhone:
+35 – Clear up RAM to speed up your iPhone:

 Go back and deactivate the on-display Home button if you want to, after clearing the RAM.
 Note that this particular ruse may not work on all models of the iPhone.